The Clarity Team

 Eric enjoys traveling with his wife, Laura, and their two sons, Scott and Jack.
 In his spare time, Eric is an avid cyclist and includes finishing a Half-Ironman as one of his greatest athletic accomplishments.

-Eric is a Partner at East Bay Financial Services, LLC, a Registered Investment Advisory firm which supplies research services to Clarity Wealth Development under contract.
+Eric is a Partner at East Bay Investment Solutions, LLC, a Registered Investment Advisory firm which supplies research services to Clarity Wealth Development under contract.

 Learn more and connect with Eric on LinkedIn.

 Garrett grew up on in the small coastal town of Brookings, Oregon.

 He came to Corvallis to attend Oregon State University, graduating with a bachelor’s degree in Finance in 2021.

 As a paraplanner at Clarity, Garrett assists in creating the financial plans, tracking client progress, and overall client experience.

 Garrett hopes to use his knack for personal finance to help people reach their financial goals.
 He is currently studying for his CFP® exam and his goal is to join Kay Dee and Kim as an advisor in the coming years.